larathompson/project-1/README.md

 # Overview

 This is the first project that I completed on the software enginnering immersive course at GA, London.
-The aim of the task was to interact with the DOM, incorporating the CSS, HTML and JavaScipt skills we had learnt to create a grid-based game.
+The aim of the task was to interact with the DOM, incorporating the CSS, HTML and JavaScript skills we had learnt to create a grid-based game.
 The game had to be completed independently over the course of a week.

 Given the list of archaic games, I chose to build Snake.
 The neon design and music chosen aims to make the game feel fun and exciting when played.